 where kf is gain of the filter, ξ is damping ratio, ωʹ is angular frequency, and fc is cut off frequency, in Hz fc=(ω’/2π).

-SimulationOf SynchronizationOn Three-Phase Grid-Connected PV System
+Simulation of Synchronization on Three-Phase Grid-Connected PV System

 Some simulations have been performed using the Power Simulation (PSIM) version 9.0.3 to evaluate the synchronization algorithm.
 Figure 5 shows simulation model of the three-phase grid-connected PV system.
 The specification used on this Simulink is JA PV, with output power system 15,000 Win standard conditions (1000 W/m2 and 25o C).
 Parameters used in this system are based on a three-phase inverter built with the 6 IGBTs semiconductors for the three-phase power-poles and configured to work at 15000 KHz of PWM switching frequency.
 The linear load is a load with the constant sine wave.
 The linear load sources are indescent lamps, heaters etc. In this simulation, the linear load used is resistor.
 The Non-linear load is a load that is not a constant sine wave, where the sine wave distorted with another sine wave.
 The non- linear load source are a rectifier, motor, computer, switched-mode power supplies, etc. In this simulation the non-linear load used is a three-phase full bridge rectifier [39], [40].

+Table 2 contains the value of the components of the L filter, the utility grid, and the values of the parameters for the control subsystem including the parameter of SRF PLL, DSOGI PLL, and DSOGI PLL with filter.
+The PI parameter in this work is generated by trial and error [41].